Can weak-gravity, causality-violation arguments constrain modified gravity?: Time delays from geometry in dCS gravity

 The above result, however, is not the standard expression for the Shapiro time delay that we are used to from elementary textbooks.
 To obtain the later, one uses that, along the null path, one usually has that $r(\rho)\gg b$, so that $2GM/r \ll 2GM/b \ll 1$, and so

 Integrating, one then finds

+where we assumed that $\rho_{1,2}\gg b$ in the last equality.
 The second term on the second line of the above equation is a delay relative to the travel time of the null geodesic as measured by asymptotic observers, $\Delta \rho$.
-This is the standard Shapiro time delay.
-We emphasize that the weak-field expansion carried out in Eq.~\eqref{eq:weak-field-expansion} is only for convenience; the exact result is in Eq.~\eqref{eq:exact-Shapiro}, which can be trivially expanded to any order in $GM/b$ that one desires.
+This is the standard Shapiro time delay, which we can also write in terms of the radial coordinate of the emitter and receiver events $r_{e} \equiv r(\rho_1)$ and $r_o\equiv r(\rho_2)$, respectively (e.g., see Eq.
+(10.101) in \cite{poisson2014gravity}) We emphasize that the weak-field expansion carried out in Eq.~\eqref{eq:weak-field-expansion} is only for convenience; the exact result is in Eq.~\eqref{eq:exact-Shapiro}, which can be trivially expanded to any order in $GM/b$ that one desires.

-In order to make contact with the results of the previous section, were obtained with scattering amplitude methods, we will consider the difference between time delays for two different impact parameters $b_0$ and $b$, with $b_0>b$.
+In order to make contact with the results of the previous section, which were obtained with scattering amplitude methods, we will consider the difference between time delays for two different impact parameters $b_0$ and $b$, with $b_0>b$.
 The largest delay is associated with the smallest impact parameter, so we define

 where we expanded in $\rho \gg b$.
 We will see in the next section that this expression has the same analytic form as the GR contribution to the time delay across a shockwave.
 Note also that this formula is an approximation valid in the limit $2GM/b \ll 1$ obtained from our exact result, and thus, it can be expanded to any order in $GM/b$ that one desires.